This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Canned Corn: Drain the canned corn, and pat dry with a paper towel before toasting over the stove.

 • Don’t Overcook the Corn: You want the corn charred, not cooked.
-The added crunch gives the best texture to this dip!
+The added crunch gives this dip the best texture!

 The top view of a bowl of Mexican Street Corn Dip